-A knee replacement is the best option for you due to the severity of your arthritis.
+A UKR is the best option for you due to the severity of your arthritis.
 This option will only be offered to you after other options have been tried and have not relieved your symptoms.
 This would include medication to relieve the pain, weight loss if necessary, physiotherapy and exercise to reduce stiffness and improve muscle strength and the use of walking aids.
+In most cases, the clinical team can say whether a UKR is possible before your surgery.
+However, the final decision whether to perform a UKR or a Total Knee Replacement (TKR) can be made at the time of your surgery when the surgeon inspects the knee joint surfaces and ligaments.
+Your surgeon will discuss this with you.

-Benefits of a TKR
+Benefits of a UKR